srvaroa/srvaroa.github.io/_posts/2020-01-02-talk-how-to-build-a-paas-for-1500-engineers.md

 ### Change hurts, we should feel it too

-Regardless of the effort we put in improving the onboarding experience for our users, at the end of the day we're moving engineers from a known territory, their on-prem infra, EC2, or wherever they run their services today, to an unknown one.
+Regardless of the effort we put in to improving the onboarding experience for our users, at the end of the day we're moving engineers from a known territory, their on-prem infra, EC2, or wherever they run their services today, to an unknown one.
 At some point, every migration